dsopas/assessment-mindset/README.md

 On particular lines you have notes (only in XMind format) that describe some tools you might use for that particular task.

 ## Formats
-If you don't have XMind software, I exported the JPG and PNG version.
+If you don't have XMind software, I exported the PNG version.
 If you need other format, please let me know and if many people ask it I can start exporting it in future versions.

 ## Contribute
 New tasks, tools, typos and other things you think it would help this mindset, add a new issue on Github for discussion and validation.
 This is open to all the infosec community so let us all keep things rolling.